[00:00] Organifi Gold/Kion's Complete Joint Formula

 Ben: Hey, it's Ben Greenfield, still coming to you from Estonia.
 Estonia is actually where I'm based, I'm working out of Estonia, and I don't get it when people say based, where you're based out of, I'm located in, living in, my home is in Northern Europe right now.
 I'm living this nomadic lifestyle, my children are going to a little summer school over here called Mind Valley University.
 I'm going to it too, actually.
 I'm attending classes, I'm teaching some classes.
 It's very interesting, so check it out, Mind Valley U. Just google it.
 Anyways though, in addition to that, I'm of course, still coming at you with today’s podcast, a really good one on chronic fatigue with my friend, Dr. Sarah Myhill, and should you wonder if I wound up making the bread that we talk about in today's show, I did and it's really tasty.
 It’s ketogenic, it's really good for the gut, amazing.

 So anyways, the podcast today is brought to you by my friends over at Organifi.
 Organifi is spelled with an “I”, and not only do they make green juice and red juice, but they make my favorite gold juice.
 Gold juice is a blend of turmeric with smooth coconut milk and cinnamon, ginger, lemon balm.
-They even put relaxing mushroom extracts in there to make you this warm relaxation beverage, It’s like golden milk that you get at a coffee shop, but with all the high fructose corn syrup all the other crap they put into it at the coffee shop, and you can make yourself at home, no driving.
+They even put relaxing mushroom extracts in there to make you this warm relaxation beverage, It's like golden milk that you get at a coffee shop, but with all the high fructose corn syrup all the other crap they put into it at the coffee shop, and you can make yourself at home, no driving.
 Also, no cleanup, no blending, no juicing, no chopping turmeric to pieces because they put it all in there.
-It tastes fresh, it’s healthy, and it’s organic.
-It’s called Organifi Gold, I highly recommend you grab that along with anything else they get over at Organifi, including their red juice and their green juice.
+It tastes fresh, it's healthy, and it’s organic.
+It's called Organifi Gold, I highly recommend you grab that along with anything else they get over at Organifi, including their red juice and their green juice.
 Get yourself a three pack, treat yourself.
-It’s Organifi with an I, organifi.com, and you use discount code “Greenfield” to get 20% off your order.
-Use code “Greenfield” at organifi.com.
+It's Organifi with an I, BenGreenfieldFitness.com/Organifi, and you use the discount code mentioned there to get 20% off your order.
+Use the code mentioned at BenGreenfieldFitness.com/Organifi.

 This podcast is also brought to you by the Complete Joint Formula that assists with reparation from workout based injuries or just workout based inflammation, anytime anything is sore on your body.
 I've had people use this stuff to bounce back from surgery, to get their bodies ready for surgery, to shut down a lot of the joint pain that happens as you age.
 It's a blend of collagen and then what's called Flex Pro which has everything from boswellia for killing pain in joints to ginger which you probably know is a really healthy anti-inflammatory, turmeric, white willow bark which is the natural form of salicylic acid that you find in aspirin.
 It's got a nice bio-organic mineral blend of 20 different minerals in there, and then enzymes.
 Enzymes are amazing, proteolytic enzymes specifically as catalysts for enhancing the body's natural ability to break down inflammatory by-products.
 So you get all of this, but you get all of it in one bottle.
 It's called Kion Flex, and you get a 10% discount.
 You go to getkion.com, getK-I-O-N.com.
 That's where you'll find all the supplements that I personally design, formulate and make available to you, and the 10% discount code is “Ben Flex 10”.
 “Ben Flex 10” over at getK-I-O-N.com.